plaid/account-funding-tutorial/README.md

 The `getBalance()` function in the previous checkpoint is called in the front end, and hits a route in the back end that makes a call to **/accounts/balance/get**.
 This route is yet to be defined, so let's return to the back end and add it in.

-Navigate to **server/routes/items.js** and add the following on line 328:
+Navigate to **server/routes/items.js** and replace line 364 with the following:

 ```js
 /**